Chocolate and peanut butter were made for each other. At the very least, my baby…

 - This dessert has redeeming qualities: cocoa! eggs! peanut butter! milk!

 But instead of turning on the defences, I just asked what he thought was so funny.

 “I’d hardly call this a recipe…”

 At this point I couldn’t hold back.
 I was about to burst out in defence of my cooking, but he continued,

 “Step 1: add peanut butter to chocolate pudding”

-This recipe is much more than a box of instant chocolate pudding.
+If you’re trying to eat healthier, this pudding gives you flavour and health all in one!
+This recipe is much more than your average box of instant chocolate pudding.
 It has wholesome qualities like eggs, cocoa, and peanut butter that you won’t find in a box of pudding!
 You also won’t find food dyes, which are in a box of instant pudding.
-Additionally, it’s not dripping with sugar like most chocolate pudding recipes.
+Additionally, while it’s nice and sweet, it’s not dripping with sugar like most chocolate pudding recipes.

 - ⅓ cup sugar